joshuaoreilly/wssg/README.md

 	static/
 	Folder1/
 		index.md
+		afile.md
 		...
 	Folder2/
 		index.md
+		anotherfile.md
 		...
 	.../
 ```

-wssg looks for the `.wssg` file to ensure it is run in the correct folder; the content of the file is not important.
+wssg looks for the `.wssg` file to ensure it is run in the correct folder; the content of the file is not checked.
 Images, favicons, pdfs, and all other static content should be stored in the `static/` folder.
 Folder names (other than `static/`) become the elements of the navbar; they link to their respective index files.
+The above folder structure would create a navbar with three elements; Home (automatically generated and points to the top-level `index.md` file), Folder1, and Folder2.

 Images and links to other parts of your website should be done using relative links.
 For example, a link to `test.png` in the index file of `Folder1/` would have the following form: